 All are grown for their tubular, lipped flowers, which resemble those of honeysuckle (Lonicera) or Salvia.
 Annual kinds are low plants for edgings or hanging baskets; perennial sorts are larger, vertical-growing plants with flowering stalks that rise above the foliage.Lobelia erinus

-From South Africa.
-Popular, dependable edging plant 3 to 6 in. high.
+This annual is from South Africa.
+Popular, dependable edging plant grows to 3–6 in. high.
 Compact forms reach 5–9 in. wide; trailing types spread to 1 1/2 ft.
 Leafy, branching stems with green or bronzy green foliage.
 Blooms from early summer to frost, bearing 3/4-in.-wide flowers in light blue to violet (sometimes pink, reddish purple, or white) with white or yellowish throats.
 Lives over winter in mild climates.
 In mild-winter, hot-summer regions, grow it as a winter-to-spring annual.

 This is a good compact variety (1 ft. tall) with large deep red flowers bordered in bright yellow.

 Swiss chard, a form of beet grown for its leaves and stalks instead of roots, probably originated in t...

 Warm-season vegetable from tropical Asia.
 Large, erect, bushy plant to 6 ft. tall, with big, bold, dee...